The specialty veterinarian Tucson trusts

 Veterinary Specialty Hospital

-What is a Board-Certified Veterinary Specialist?
+What Is a Board-Certified Veterinary Specialist?

-The title “Diplomate” refers to a veterinarian who is board certified in his/her veterinary specialty.
-Board certified specialists commonly have 4-8 years of additional training after veterinary school including a 2-3 year residency in his/her specialty.
+The American Board of Veterinary Specialties (ABVS) of the American Veterinary Medical Association (AVMA) currently recognizes 20 specialties whose regulatory bodies are called “colleges.”
+Examples include the American College of Veterinary Surgeons, the American College of Veterinary Internal Medicine, and the American College of Veterinary Radiology.
+A board-certified veterinary specialist is a veterinarian who is certified by one of the recognized specialty colleges.
+The title “Diplomate” refers to a veterinarian who is board certified in his or her veterinary specialty.
+Board certified specialists commonly have four to eight years of additional training after veterinary school, including a two to three year residency in his or her specialty.
 Residencies provide specific specialized training not available as part of a typical veterinary education.
 Once the program has been completed, the resident must sit for and pass rigorous examinations given by the specialty college.
 Only then does the veterinarian earn the title of Diplomate and can be considered a specialist in veterinary medicine.